-- Striped Bass None
+- · Striped Bass None

 - Striped Bass Hybrids No more than 5 fish over 20"

 - White Bass None

 Check "Public Fishing Waters" special regulations for areas with additional daily and size limits.
+Culling of striped bass and/or striped bass hybrids is prohibited.